Florida Republican introduces ‘copycat’ bill to ban most abortions, echoing Texas law

 The nation remains sharply divided over abortion rights, with a growing number of Republican-led state legislatures trying to limit or ban the procedure.
 Some fear Florida may be the first of many conservative states to mimic Texas’s legal measures.

-Condemning what it called a “copycat” Florida bill, NARAL Pro-Choice America, which lobbies to protect abortion rights, said Florida was just one of 11 other states where lawmakers had announced intentions or plans to follow Texas’s “vigilante-enforced ban on abortion.”
-It named others as Arkansas, Indiana, Mississippi, North Dakota and South Dakota.
+Condemning what it called a “copycat” Florida bill, NARAL Pro-Choice America, which lobbies to protect abortion rights, said Florida was just one of 11 states where lawmakers had announced intentions or plans to follow Texas’s “vigilante-enforced ban on abortion.”
+It named others states such as Arkansas, Indiana, Mississippi, North Dakota and South Dakota.

 “We are horrified to see anti-choice politicians in Florida following in Texas’ footsteps,” Adrienne Kimmell, NARAL’s acting president, said in a statement.
 “The harm of these draconian attacks cannot be overstated and they most acutely impact those who already face the greatest barriers to accessing care.”